 This is a cinnamon tree (Cinnamomum zeylanicum).
-We use the bark as a spice in North America, but they also use the leaves in the Caribbean both to make tea and to flavor stews like you would with a bay leaf.
+We use the bark as a spice in North America, but they also use the leaves in the Caribbean both to make tea and to flavor stews like you would with a bay leaf (Laurus nobilis).

 Picking a leaf off the tree and crumbling it in your hand releases the most wonderfully fragrant cinnamon smell.
 I came to love the leaves above all other parts of the plant and beyond most other spices too.

-The deep ridges down the length of the leaf made the tree very easy to identify, unlike bay.
-I must have passed thousands of bay trees in my travels but was almost never able to distinguish it from several other tropical trees with similar shiny foliage.
+The deep ridges down the length of the leaf made the tree very easy to identify, unlike West Indian bay (Pimenta racemosa).
+I must have passed thousands of these trees in my travels but was almost never able to distinguish it from several other tropical trees with similar shiny foliage.
 For that reason I rarely picked bay leaves, while I regularly stuck a cinnamon leaf into my pocket whenever I saw one.

 I haven’t been back a week and I already miss it terribly.